 You can’t bookmark the HTTP POST request.

 The HTTP POST method request will be non-idempotent.
 For example, If You called or Send the same POST Request Multiple times or N number of times, You will get Multiple new resources on the server.
-Its send the data to the server (secure data compare to GET Method) for creating or Updating the data.
+It sends the data to the server (secure data compare to the GET Method) for creating or Updating the data.